Women In Engineering Camp

 - Exploring career and lifestyle opportunities in Australia and internationally

 - Meeting engineering students and graduates keen to share their experiences

 When is the Camp scheduled?

 The Women in Engineering Camp is held in January of each year.

 This is a four-night residential program.
 Participants arrive at UNSW in the morning on the Monday of the program.
-The Camp concludes after lunch on the Friday.
+The Camp concludes at 5pm on the Wednesday.

 What accommodation will be used for the Camp?

 Students will be housed on campus in the UNSW Kensington Colleges, each with a private room and an adult female Houseparent for every 5-6 participants.